 Lynn has been active in Jewish communal and philanthropic affairs for over 40 years.
-She has been recognized as a proud supporter of Israel and the Jewish people, as a leading advocate for the prevention and treatment of child abuse and neglect, as a champion of educational opportunities for all young people, and as a pioneering funder of inclusion and equality.
+She and her late husband, Charles, established their family foundation in 1987.
+Through her philanthropy, she has been recognized as a proud supporter of the Jewish people and Israel, as a leading advocate for the prevention and treatment of child abuse and neglect, as a champion of educational opportunities for all young people, and as a pioneering funder of inclusion and equality.
 Her work is grounded in a firm belief that we must all do our part to help repair our communities and our world.

-Lynn has written articles and opinion pieces for a variety of publications, including the Washington Post, Huffington Post, Jewish Week, Forward, JTA, eJewish Philanthropy and Tulsa World.
+Lynn has written articles and opinion pieces for a variety of publications, including the Washington Post, Huffington Post, Jewish Week, JTA, eJewish Philanthropy and Tulsa World.
 Her work has been profiled in the Jewish and secular press, including the Jerusalem Post, Haaretz, The New York Times, Wall Street Journal and Huffington Post, among others.

 Lynn is a mother of three and grandmother to six wonderful girls.